mr7brown/agb.github.io/pages/mydoc/style_guide/4_organization_and_ux/consistency.md

 Unlike other forms of writing, technical writing is better with less variation.
 For example, when describing the terminal, you should refer to it the same way throughout a document and throughout the whole library of information.

-With technical information, it is easy to cause confusion just by referring to a program, applications, or process in a different way.
+With technical information, it is easy to cause confusion just by referring to a program, application, or process in a different way.
 Being consistent helps reduce the mental load that's put on users.
 For more on cognitive load, see [8 ways to reduce cognitive load: Part 1](https://uxplanet.org/8-ways-to-reduce-cognitive-load-part-1-cc2048d1b157).

 ## Examples